This classic, Southern Peach Pie is absolute dessert perfection! Nothing beats a fresh peach pie in the summertime when peaches are in season!

 When I think of summer, I always think of peach juice dripping pink and sticky down chins and that sweet, orangey-pink peach flesh that is just bursting with yummy fresh flavor beneath fuzzy red and orange peach skins.
 Peaches are my all-time favorite fruit, and I say that without equivocation.
 But because I love fresh peaches so much, it is almost hard to bake with them because I love just eating them out-of-hand or sliced into a bowl with a little cream and sugar!
 Incidentally, peaches & cream in a bowl like that is Clara’s (my 6-year old) favorite treat ever and she asks for it all the time when peaches are in season.

-But if you are smart, you will overbuy peaches next time you see them at the farmer’s market or in the store when they are plentiful, ripe, and on sale, just so you can bake a peach pie.
+But if you are smart, you will overbuy peaches next time you see them at the farmer’s market or in the store when they are plentiful, ripe, and on sale, just so you can bake a fresh peach pie.

 Which should really be a summer tradition if it isn’t already at your house.
 Because oooh boy, is this ever a delicious and easy pie!
 It’s easily in my top 5 pies of all time, right up with Homemade Blackberry Pie, Old-Fashioned Banana Cream Pie, Strawberry Rhubarb Pie, and maybe a Blueberry Sour Cream Custard Pie or okay, apple pie (either Dutch or Classic).